eSolia/eSolia_2018/content/post/content/post/COVID-19-State-of-Emergency-4.en.md

 {{< blogbox >}}

-A state of emergency (SoE) was declared again in Tokyo and its neighboring three prefectures on 8th January 2021.
+A state of emergency (SoE) to four prefectures including Tokyo has been extended until May 31st 2021.
 This post will explain eSolia’s approach and policy.

 This time, the SoE is focused more on restaurant businesses, however the the main messages of “social distancing” and “avoid the 3 Cs (Crowded places, Close-contact settings and Closed spaces)” continue.
 Please take thorough preventive measures against the spread of COVID-19 based on <a href="https://corona.go.jp/prevention/pdf/atarashii_seikatsu.pdf" target="_blank">“New Corona Prevention lifestyle”</a> and <a href="https://www.fukushihoken.metro.tokyo.lg.jp/iryo/kansen/kannsenyobouhandbook.files/tominmukehandbook.pdf" target="_blank">“COVID-19 Infection Prevention Handbook for the General Public”</a> (17th December 2020) issued by the government (<a href="https://www.hosp.tohoku-mpu.ac.jp/data/covid/COVID_handbook_ver02-2_en_20200424.pdf" target="_blank">English Version</a>).
 Our staff are asked to adhere strictly to the following regarding eSolia’s system and when visiting clients onsite.